trackle-iot/trackle-boilerplate-esp-idf/README.md

 ## Development environment

-The project was created with PlatformIO inside Visual Studio Code, so this template is tought to be used inside such environment.
+The project was created with PlatformIO inside Visual Studio Code, so this template is thought to be used inside such environment.

-The set-up environment takes care of downloading the necessary libraries specified using the ```custom_dependencies``` variable defined in ```platformio.ini```.
+The set-up environment takes care of downloading the necessary libraries specified using the `custom_github_assets` variable defined in `platformio.ini`.
+The libraries specified therein must be existing TAR archives available as Github assets inside a release.
+For a description of the format used inside this variable, please see the related comment inside `platformio.ini`.

-For this task to be performed, it's necessary that the ```fetch_dependencies.py``` script is present in the root directory of the project.
+In order for the described mechanism to work, it's necessary that the `fetch_github_assets.py` script is present in the root directory of the project.

+If access to private repositories is required, the previous script needs that the file `.pio_github_token` is present in user's home directory and that such file contains a valid Github access token.
+This token must have permissions to access the repositories containing assets specified in `custom_github_assets` configuration variable.
+If the token file doesn't exist, or if its empty, only public repositories can be accessed.

 ## Functionality provided by this template